Information for Leaders

-You can find a ‘Toolkit for Leaders’ in the CECG Principal MS Teams (staff access only).
-This toolkit includes key messaging, templates and instructions, and content ideas for school collateral (websites, newsletters, social media, school handbooks, proformas).
+You will be provided with a ‘Toolkit for Leaders’ which will include key messaging, templates and instructions, and content ideas for school collateral (websites, newsletters, social media, school handbooks, proformas).

 All Leaders and Principals will work with their Performance Improvement Leaders to design and refine their Catalyst journey.
 If there’s anything specific you would like more information about, please get in touch with the with your Performance Improvement Leader or the Catalyst team.